jackyzha0/telescopic-text/README.md

 }
 ```

-You would use this by passing a custom configuration object into the function.
+You would use this by passing a custom configuration object into the function in order to override any of the defaults above.
 For example, this is how you would create telescopic text with custom HTML tags:
 ```javascript
 const content = `
 * Some <b>rich</b> text